MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/readme-9.md

 Mobile Offline
 --------------

-We’re working to improve mobile offline capabilities for release in early 2019, and are currently onboarding only a limited set of new customers.
+We’re working to improve mobile offline capabilities for release in the first quarter of 2019, and are currently onboarding only a limited set of new customers.
 When a preview program opens for mobile offline, we’ll let customers know.
 Existing customers who are already using mobile offline are not affected.

 Unified Service Desk
 --------------------